OSVTAC/OSVTAC.github.io/meetings/2017-11-16/minutes.md

 going into next year.
 The December meeting will be on the 14th.
-Member Wasserman will attend the December 20 Elections Commission meeting, Vice Chair Bafundo will attend the January 17 Commission meeting, and Member Wasserman will do the February 21 and March 21 meetings.
+Member Wasserman will attend the December 20 Elections Commission meeting, Vice Chair Bafundo will attend the January 17 Commission meeting, and Member Wasserman is available for the February 21 and March 21 meetings.
 For next year the committee will try a second Thursday meeting schedule, but remain flexible if changes are needed.

 Chair Jerdonek reported on changes he made to the website.
 He said there was a suggestion that when changes are made to the recommendations document, the